IIMKGII/VA-Tactic-Planer/README.md

 VA Tactic Planer provides the following features:

 - Drawing: Use numbers 1-8 to draw with different size pens.
 Arrows up/down can be used to increase/decrease the size of the pen.
 - Icons: Use letters Q-Z to add icons to the map to represent players or objectives.
 The delete key can be used to delete icons.
+Arrows left/right can be used to increase/decrease the size of the icons.
-- Screenshots: Take screenshots with F11 (without text field) and F12 (with text field) to share your strategy with your team.
+- Screenshots: Take screenshots with F10 (keep current zoom level, but no text field) F11 (with text field) and F12 (without text field) to share your strategy with your team.

 ## Contributing